erichnascimento/gh-mkrepo/Readme.md

 # gh-mkrepo
-Shell script to create a Git Hub repository
+Shell script to create a Github repository

 ## Usage